Business With Purpose

 Honouring the Indigenous Heritage of the Bouddi Area

 Pretty Beach House is set in the heart of Bouddi National Park, among ancient native angophoras and eucalypts, atop a Hawkesbury sandstone bluff.
 Almost completely surrounded by water, with views to the bay over the lands of the Traditional Owners, the Darkinjung.

-Given this majestic and strategic outlook, the site would undoubtedly have been significant to the traditional custodians – as evidenced by the 2,000-year old rock carvings of a fish, a dolphin and a whale, right at the lodge’s doorstep.
+The site was and is significant to the Darkinjung, with evidence of 2,000-year-old rock carvings of a fish, a dolphin and a whale, at the lodge’s doorstep.

 For Pretty Beach House proprietors, Brian and Karina Barry, honouring the Aboriginal cultural heritage of the site and its original inhabitants is a priority.